SilverSock69/E07a-Particles/README.md

 # E07a-Particles

+In this repository we will be playing and configuring particles.
+In this python file, when the mouse is clicked then particles/effects should be the outcomes effect.
+Editing line 113 allows the particle that is shown when the mouse is clicked to be a specific one.
+In my repository, I made it a fire particle
+I also edited the python file in lines 43-53 to show the colors yellow and green I made the actual fire yellow, while the bits flinging out the flame are green

 Playing with particles and emitters

 This is an opportunity for you to play with some particles.
 As you hold down the mouse button, particles are generated and appended to self.particle_list.
 You will have the opportunity to play with the parameters for generating the particles to explore different effects.